deryk96/TropicalNN/README.md

 ## Required packages
 All code was built and run in a python 3.11.2 environment.
-Below are dependencies for all files that are outside basic packages like numpy and what not.
+Below are dependencies for all files that are outside basic packages like numpy.

 - pip install tensorflow
+- pip install torch
 - pip install cleverhans
 - pip install tensorflow_datasets
 - pip install easydict